 - JAWS says “same page link” if the link destination is on the same page as the link itself and “visited link” for links that have been previously accessed.

 - Screen readers in table navigation mode inform the user how many rows and columns are in a data table.

 - Users can navigate in any direction from cell to cell in table navigation mode.
 If the table is marked up correctly, the screen reader will read the column and/or row heading as the user enters each new cell.

 - Screen readers inform users when they have entered into a form.
 Users have the option to enter form navigation mode.

-- Most screen readers pronounce words correctly in almost every instance, but occasionally they misinterpret the difference between homographs (words that are spelled the same but which have different meanings and/or pronunciation).
-For example, the word read can be pronounced “reed” or “red,” depending on the context: “I must read the newspaper” vs. “I have read the newspaper.”
-A sentence such as “I read the newspaper every day” is actually ambiguous to all readers—humans and screen readers alike.
-The word content is another example: “I feel content” (meaning happy, with the emphasis on the second syllable [con-TENT]) vs. "Skip to main content” (meaning the subject matter, with the emphasis on the fist syllable [CON-tent]).
+- Screen readers can be thrown off by homographs.
+For example, the word read can be pronounced “reed” or “red,” depending on the context: “I’m going to read the newspaper” vs. “I already read the newspaper.”
+A sentence such as “I read the newspaper every day” is ambiguous to all readers—humans and screen readers alike.
+The word content is another example: “I feel content” (meaning satisfied, with the emphasis on the second syllable [con-TENT]) vs. “WebAIM.org has some really awesome content” (meaning the subject matter, with the emphasis on the first syllable [CON-tent]).

 Using any screen reader for the first time can be a confusing and discouraging experience.
 Using an audio interface is almost always a little disorienting for sighted users.
-Also, much of the content on a Web page will seem to be inaccessible, when in fact the problem may be that the new user simply does not know how to use the screen reader.
+Also, much of the content on a web page will seem to be inaccessible, when in fact the problem may be that the new user simply does not know how to use the screen reader.